hibiii/Hibiii.github.io/etc/quotes.md

 permalink: /quotes
 ---

+> For those we have lost.
+For those we can yet save.
+>
+> — Minfilia Warde (character from Final Fantasy XIV Online: A Realm Reborn), Square Enix, 2015

 > Your natural state is Enlightening.
 Everything else you've ever been told
 > about yourself is a lie.
 We are trying to wake ourselves up, because we come
 > from Source Energy and we are all one.
 We have to realize that our brothers